Hymn to St. Rufinus

 We beseech you, benevolent martyr,

-From the depths of our humble prone minds:
+From the depths of our humble prostrate minds:

 May your merits save us,